Do something!

 The cleaner your surroundings are, the easier it is to focus and to start on the things that matter.
 But doing chores is hard.
 Or is it?

-• Never leave a room emtpy handed.
+- Never leave a room empty-handed.
 There’s always a small thing that’s not where it’s supposed to be.
 Look around before leaving a room.
 Use post-it reminders at each door, until the habit is formed.

 Think of future you, being thankful to past you for making it nice to start.
 Do a favour to future you and set the stage early.
 You guys should be best friends!